bahmutov/testing-d3-with-benv/README.md

 we will initialize the DOM environment using benv, which requires an async code execution.
 GT supports async module setup functions that return promises.

+You can run unit tests using command `npm test`

 ### test environment

 ```js